mircomannino/thermometer_UDOONeo/README.md

 28 | 60
 29 | 30

-However if you want to increase the number of available temperatures (and its degree) you can modify the "map_temp" structure in the "temp_to_servo.sh".
+However if you want to increase the number of available temperatures (and its degree) you can modify the "map_temp" structure in the "thermometer.sh" or "thermometer.py" scripts.

 ## Debug
 The file "python_servo_control.py" is a simple python script that check if the servo receive the correct data.